microcks/.github/.github/pull_request_template.md

 - [ ] All code is covered by tests where feasible.
 - [ ] All commits follow the [conventional commits](https://www.conventionalcommits.org/) specification.
 - [ ] I have updated the relevant documentation.
-- [ ] If used or assisted by any Gen AI tool for this PR, I have disclosed it and adhered to the [AI Contribution Policy](../AI-POLICY.md).
+- [ ] If any Gen AI tool was used or assisted in this PR, I have described its usage in the PR description and adhered to the [AI Contribution Policy](../AI-POLICY.md).

 ### Related issue(s)